Msaif2299/smart-rewind-video-uploader/README.md

   region=us-east-1
   ```

-Now if you run the .exe file, it should work.
+Due to handling of secret credentials, an .exe file was not developed as I couldn't confirm whether credentials would have to be included in the executable or whether the .exe file would pick it up on its own.

-If you wish to run the overall project, run the following command:
+To run the application navigate to the root directory of the project `video_metadata_generator`, run the following command:
 `py ./smartrewind/main.py`

 To generate the pytest coverage report in the console first navigate to the root of this project, then run the commands: